8. Launch

 404 pages

 If you are on a new platform, make sure that all previous page addresses are considered.
 It may be a case that there is content that you don't need, and it's perfectly ok to have a “This page cannot be found” technically known as a 404 page.
 As businesses develop, they lose some and add some different products or services over time.
 If you no longer sell product X, a 404 page is adequate here.
 If there is a product or service similar, then you should use a 301 redirect for these.
 Even if there is a chance that they visit or could buy a similar product, then a 301 is better than a 404 page.
 We normally put a search box on the 404 page, rather than a dead end for the visitor.
-Over time this will help you sell more products and services.

 Google Search Console